puppet-bootstrap/basic-aio/TESTING.md

 # Setup

-## Fedora 25
+## Fedora 25+

 ### Initial Setup

-On a Fedora 25 system, beyond vagrant, only the bundler package needs to be installed.
+On a Fedora 25 (or higher) system, beyond vagrant, only the bundler package needs to be installed.

 ```
 $ sudo dnf install -y rubygem-bundler